QALB-Boy/blog/_posts/2024-08-22-divulge-your-tale.markdown

 I have my email in the description.

 My hobbies include Chloe Ting Abs workouts, press ups to Jay-Z/Linkin Park.
 Running, listening to music, learning Arabic and learning about Islam.

+Update:

+<iframe width="380" height="213" src="https://www.youtube.com/embed/-9tdmby8z1s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Melbury Lodge doctors would fail basic psychiatric evaluation.

+Once you have seen through Dr Pippa North and Dr Emma Vaccari you cannot go back.

+Once you are aware that they would both fail basic psychiatric tests then many things become clear.

+The fraudulent medical records which claim that you were behaving in a psychotic manner all become clear.

+The fraudulent medical records which claim that you were behaving in a manic or with bipolar symptoms all become clear.

+Dr Pippa North and Dr Emma Vaccari are both mentally unstable and are very dangerous individuals.

+Lots of people are aware of their insanity but are too afraid to speak up about this.

+I have spoken to patients and staff who know this but they cannot say anything.

+The criminal Melbury Lodge doctors need to be struck off.

+I am sure that many people will agree with what I have to say.